toonsevrin/docs/research/README.md

 Research on circles used to be scattered all over the place: The chatroom, private messages, Google Drive...
 Getting a grasp over the current state of research was thus extremely difficult for newcomers.

-Unifying this information is therefor the primary goal of this repo.
-This repository aims to be the primary location for any circles related research.
+Unifying this information is therefor the main goal of this repo, making it the primary location for any circles related research.

 ## Categories
 The research on circles has been divided in the following categories \[these categories are not final and will be discussed\]: